cisco/mindmeld/docs/source/userguide/kb.rst

 		  'size_prices': [],
 		  'syn_whitelist': [{'name': 'special fish'}]}]

 It also supports knowledge base searches with a list of text queries.
-The text query strings are specified like keywords accompanied with corresponding knowledge base field.
+The text query strings are specified like keywords accompanied with corresponding knowledge base field and the best results matching all queries specified are returned.
+In the following example we try to find the dishes that have name matching ``fish and chips`` and the restaurant ID matching ``B01DEEGQBK``:

 .. code:: python